Maybe you’ve just given birth and you’re wondering how on earth you could ever have sex again?

-Maybe you’re already beyond the six week wait and you’ve had sex for the first time.
+Or maybe you’re already beyond the six-week wait and you’ve had sex for the first time.

-Or maybe you’re still pregnant and already concerned about how sex will be after your baby’s birth.
+Or maybe you’re still pregnant and already concerned about how sex will be after giving birth.

-Whatever the reason you’re here, you can read on to learn more about what is normal, what to be concerned about and how sex can actually be okay (and even great) after childbirth.
+Whatever the reason you’re here, read on to learn more about what’s normal, what to be concerned about, and how sex can actually be okay (and even great) after childbirth.

 For some couples, there’s little to no difference in sex after childbirth.
-However, this is often the exception, certainly not the rule.
+Even though this is often the case, it’s certainly not the rule.

 Some of the effects are: